 B- Szechuan style with a drizzle of chili oil, a little soy sauce (start with 1 tsp) and scallions or make it kid friendly and use about 1/2 tsp sesame oil instead, with a little splash of soy sauce and minced scallions.

-C-You can also turn it into a soup and after you fish the wontons out and adding fish sauce and vinegar to taste (start with 1/2 tsp); and a drop of sesame oil; topped with optional white pepper to taste and minced scallions.
+C-You can also turn it into a soup and after you fish the wontons out and add fish sauce and vinegar to taste (start with 1/2 tsp); and a drop of sesame oil; topped with optional white pepper to taste and minced scallions.
 I sometimes add to any leftover soup I have.

 D- You can never go wrong with deep frying them!
 I like to deep fry cheese wontons (will be doing another post in that).